FerretDetective/posh/README.md

 ## License

-This project is licensed with the GNU General Public License V3, for more information view the license file located in the installation directory.
+This project is licensed with the GNU General Public License V3, for more information view the license file which can be located by running `$ license -w` or run `$ license -p` to print the license.